kostas-pa/LFITester/README.md

 Coding Autopwn.
 Can be unstable.
 This feature is under development and testing.

 # Common Issues
-• If you are having issues with a URL that has 2 parameters like http://url?param1=1&param2=2, try to run it with "" like so "http://url?param1=1&param2=2"
+• If you are having issues with a URL that has 2 query parameters like http://url?param1=1&param2=2, try to run it with "" like so "http://url?param1=1&param2=2"

 • If you are user and you get an error about Git, then try to run lfitester with the sudo command like so **sudo lfitester [flags]**